ManeeshaArjuna/smart-library-management/docs/TestCases.md

 - For overdue and notification tests, you may need to:
   - Temporarily adjust dates in `BorrowTransaction`, or
   - Seed specific data in `LibraryService.seedSampleData()` for testing.
-- Make sure the test IDs (TC001, TC002, …) match what you reference in your report.

 ```markdown